 Let me explain.

-Whenever we begin to feel discontent, whenever the first though of “Oh I wish I had that” pops in to our head, we bounce to prayer.
+Whenever we begin to feel discontent, whenever the first thought of “Oh I wish I had that” pops into our head, we bounce to prayer.

 We instantly pluck that sneaky seed of discontentment out of the soil of our minds and begin to pray.